Account takeover fraud (ATO) still costs businesses millions of dollars each year. Here’s how to prevent it from happening.

 Anytime you hear about a company losing millions of accounts, these records end up on darknet marketplaces, where they are bulk sold and bought.

-In fact, we’re now seeing an increase in clearnet sites selling illegally acquired accounts.
+In fact, we’re now seeing an increase in clearnet sites selling illegally acquired accounts for account takeover.
 This means the market is much bigger, as no technical expertise is needed, and speaks volumes about the bravado and confidence of these criminals and fraudsters.

 Then, there are plenty of other ways fraudsters can log into you users’ accounts:

 - Lax password protection: Despite numerous warnings, studies show that more than 52% people still reuse passwords on multiple sites and apps.
-One batch of compromised info can therefore potentially unlock accounts all across the web for the same person.
+One batch of compromised info can therefore potentially unlock accounts all across the web for the same person, allowing access to credit card numbers or a social security number.

 - Brute force: the trial and error method can work, especially with users who have unsafe, commonly used passwords such as “123456” or “qwerty”.
 This can be performed at scale with bots, and is also referred to as password-spraying.

 - Phishing: fraudsters send an email that links users towards a fake landing page.
-Email recipients are asked to login, and the website stores that information.
+Email recipients are asked to login, and the website stores that information, for instance credit card data..
 Or they can just pass as the email sender and ask for the email manually, which counts as a form of social engineering.

-- Malicious software: keyloggers, trojan viruses, spyware, and various other types of malicious software are used by fraudsters to intercept or harvest sensitive information.
+- Malicious software: keyloggers, trojan viruses, spyware, and various other types of malicious software are used by fraudsters to intercept or harvest sensitive information like credit card info.

 - SIM hijacking: a worrying technique due to the rise of SMS authentication.
 Fraudsters ask mobile carriers to switch a phone number to another SIM card under their control.
 They then access all online accounts tied to the phone number as well as incoming SMS messages, allowing them to easily bypass 2FA (two factor authentication).